 - "Trade effluent" includes any liquid, gaseous or solid substance which is discharged from any premises used for carrying on any 3 [Industry, operation or process, or treatment and disposal system], other than domestic sewage.

 Constitution of Central Board

-Maximum two out of five number of officials shall represent to the state Government (tnpcb)
+- Maximum two out of five officials shall represent the state Government (tnpcb)

 Constitution of State Board

-Maximum five number of persons to be nominated by the state government (tnpcb) from amongst the members of the local authorities functioning within the state.
+- Maximum five persons to be nominated by the state government (tnpcb) from amongst the members of the local authorities functioning within the state.